-Everyone is always looking to make an extra buck.
-From students to workers and stay at moms alike.
+Everyone is always looking to make an extra buck, from students to workers to stay-at-home moms.
 And it is always better when that extra income can be gotten from remote work.
-Getting work done from the comfort of your home or around your daily schedules is very appealing to the majority.
+Getting work done from the comfort of your home or around your daily schedule appeals to the majority.

 While the idea of working from home or remotely is appealing, there are only a few skill sets that could be applied to becoming a freelancer.
-For instance, working as a graphics designer, a voice-over artist, as a translator, and as a freelance blogger are some of the most common remote jobs, you can do in your PJs.
+For instance, working as a graphics designer, voice-over artist, translator, and freelance blogger are some of the most common remote jobs you can do in your PJs.

 Who is a Blogger?